ezioleq/ezioleq-blog/content/posts/long-time-no-see-august-2023.md

 ## Working

 Not gonna lie, huge part of my summer vacations is just work.
 Now, on my summer break I have a lot of time and naturally I'm using a chunk of it to make some more money.
-After magical two months of free time I'll be back at school for another year and lose hopes for doing anything other than going to school.
-Going there really drains my batteries and I can't stay at work as long as I wished for.

-On the other hand ignoring the Back to School™ moment I'm really glad for this time.
-I learned a lot this summer and I know *this* knowledge will be useful in the future (as well as now).
+I'm really glad for this time at work because I learned a lot this summer and I know *this* knowledge will be useful in the future (as well as now).

 ## Chilling